 The bill also establishes performance metrics that must be included in any agreement for loans or grants, which must be met for any renewal of the agreement.
-The duration of such agreements is limited to a maximum of 10 years, with the possibility of three renewals, each not exceeding five years, and a total combined period of 25 years.
-Furthermore, it includes provisions for the confidentiality of proprietary information related to loan or grant applications until the agreement is executed.
-The changes introduced by this bill will take effect on September 1, 2025, and will only apply to agreements entered into after that date.
+The duration of such agreements is limited to a maximum of 10 years, with the possibility of renewal for up to three additional five-year terms, capping the total duration at 25 years.
+Furthermore, the bill includes provisions for the confidentiality of proprietary information related to loan or grant applications until the agreements are executed.
+The changes will take effect on September 1, 2025, and will only apply to agreements entered into after that date.

 Senate Committee Report: Tax Code 312.207 (Tax Code 312)